-There is not textbook for this course.
-Required readings will be drawn from scholarly articles and books designed to engage you in active research within the discipline of political science.
+In addition to the required textbook reading, there are additionally scholarly articles designed to engage you in active research within the discipline of political science.
 All of these readings can be found on Blackboard.
+Students should view lectures after having read the assigned readings for that section of the course.
+This approach will greatly help with understanding the material in class.